lostdemeter/spacetimezeta/README.md

 ![Extended Freefall Plots](extended_freefall_plots.png)

 This visualization helps understand the long-term behavior of geodesics and their interaction with the Riemann zeta function's critical strip.
+That value is 1.618 by the way... the golden ratio.

 ## Dependencies